 Add qualitative data to tell stories not found/explained in quantitative data.

 Consider indicators (why people become homeless) to understand need and to focus on prevention efforts.

+Existing system mapping and modeling

+Include additional data sources with homeless data, such as McKinney-Vento information tracked by school districts, as well as prison, jail, health care and other data systems that interact with people experiencing homelessness.

 Funding, Coordination, Meeting Support, Staffing